 Spread a Smile works closely with its partner hospitals to support and extend developmental play and entertainment services.
 Our entertainers and play activities bring joy and laughter and create strong, positive memories of a child’s time in hospital that support their coping mechanisms and build their self-esteem whilst reducing feelings of loneliness, anxiety and fear.

-In 2020, we commissioned Oxford Brooks University to conduct independent research into the impact of our work.
+In 2020, we commissioned Oxford Brookes University to conduct independent research into the impact of our work.
 A summary of the results can be found in our latest annual report (pages 16-19) HERE.

 - Creating hope – to replace the heartache and pain associated with diagnosis and treatment with joy, laughter and fun allows a child, young person and their family to feel normal again and, if only for a short time, brings hope for the future